goodloop/autoware_auto_mirror/docs/howto/lgsvl.md

 ### Bridging with Autoware.Auto

 LGSVL uses conventions which are not directly aligned with ROS 2 conventions.
 The full list of behaviors the `lgsvl_interface` implements is:
-1. Converts GPS-Odometry sensor to `VehicleKinematicState` and `TFMessage` (on `/tf`) with:
-    1. The orientation corrected (right-handed system), and the vehicle frame with x forward
-    2. Position set to zero with the first ground truth position.
-This makes the `/odom` frame local
-    3. This behavior can be disabled by setting the simulator odometry topic to "null"
-2. Converts control inputs with CCW positive rotations to the CCW negative inputs the LGSVL simulator expects
+-# Converts control inputs with CCW positive rotations to the CCW negative inputs the LGSVL simulator expects
-3. Provides a mapping from `VehicleControlCommand` to the `RawControlCommand` LGSVL expects via parametrizable 1D lookup tables
+-# Provides a mapping from `VehicleControlCommand` to the `RawControlCommand` LGSVL expects via parametrizable 1D lookup tables

-To make these conventions consistent, the `lgsvl_interface` is provided.

 To run the `lgsvl_interface`, enter the following in a new terminal window: